Islamic New Year

 Fasting on Ashura

-Ibn Abbas (RA) relates that when Prophet Muhammad (PBUH) migrated to Medina, he found the Jews fasting on the day of Ashura.
+bn Abbas (RA) relates that when Prophet Muhammad (PBUH) migrated to Medina, he found the Jews fasting on the day of Ashura.
 When asked for the reason of their fasting, they replied that it was the day when Allah saved the Prophet Musa and his people from their enemies.
-Prophet Musa fasted to thank Allah and they continued to fast to honour his example.
+The prophet Musa fasted to thank Allah and they continued to fast to honour his example.
 The Messenger said “We have more of a right to Musa than you,” and so he ordered the Muslims to fast on that day too.
+(Bukhari)

 Enduring life’s trials